dutchLuck/ping3/README.md

 The default output of ping3 on a macOS system is somewhat similar to the ping utility output, but with very simple summary statistics.
+The ping3 length value at the start of each reply line is the total size of the IPv4 (ICMP) datagram, not the size of the ICMP message as is shown in the output lines from ping.
 Both outputs follow; -
 ```
 % ./ping3 www.apple.com